anderfernandes/astral/server/README.md

   <img src="https://img.shields.io/github/license/anderfernandes/astral" />
 </p>

-We help small and medium non-profit planetariums, museums and science centers teach the wonders of science and the universe to the communities they serve.
+We non-profit planetariums, museums and science centers teach the wonders of science and the universe to the communities they serve.

 Astral is an open source app made to help non-profit educational organizations manage events, sales, visitors and memberships.